-- Round one application deadline: August 5, 2022 - IWRB staff will make project funding recommendations to IWRB Finance Committee - IWRB reviews Finance Committee recommendations and makes grant funding awards - IWRB staff will notify project applicants of grant approval - Grant contracts between the IWRB and project sponsors will be developed and executed following IWRB funding awards.
+- Application deadline will be set by IWRB for each round - IWRB staff will make project funding recommendations to IWRB Finance Committee - IWRB reviews Finance Committee recommendations and makes grant funding awards - IWRB staff will notify project applicants of grant approval. - Project sponsors will provide notice to the IWRB of acceptance of funding within 90 days after they have been notified of grant approval. - Grant contracts between the IWRB and project sponsors will be developed and executed following IWRB funding awards. - During and/or after project implementation, IWRB will distribute and/or reimburse grantees for projects costs per those contracts.
+Grant reimbursement requests should be sent to idaho.gov

-- During and/or after project implementation, IWRB will distribute and/or reimburse grantees for project costs per those contracts.
-Grant reimbursement requests should be sent to IdwrPayable@idwr.idaho.gov - Additional funding rounds will be held in approximately six-month intervals.
-Application deadlines will be announced.
+• Additional funding rounds will be held if more funding becomes available.